 LAB MEDIA: Figure 4 C.

-Genotoxicity was measured by the percentage of micronucleus by microscopy indicated by clear bars and AI indicated by dotted bars following a 3-hour exposure and 24 hours recovery for mannitol, etoposide, and mitomycin C using both the Cyt-B [1] and non-Cyt-B methods [2].
+Genotoxicity was measured by the percentage of micronuclei by microscopy indicated by clear bars and AI indicated by dotted bars following a 3-hour exposure and 24 hours recovery for mannitol, etoposide, and mitomycin C using both the Cyt-B [1] and non-Cyt-B methods [2].
 Authors: How would you like to pronounce Cyt-B by our voice-over talent?
+(CYTO-KAL-AY-SEN-B)

 LAB MEDIA: Figure 5 A B C.